hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 #### Fault tolerance

-The JDBC sink supports exactly-once guarantee.
+The JDBC sink supports the exactly-once guarantee.
 It uses two-phase XA transactions, the DML statements are committed consistently with the last state snapshot.
 This greatly increases the latency, it is determined by the snapshot interval: messages are visible to consumers only after the commit.
-In order to make it work, instead of the JDBC URL you have to use variant with `Supplier<CommonDataSource>` and it must return an instance of `javax.sql.XADataSource`, otherwise the job will not start.
+In order to make it work, instead of the JDBC URL you have to use the variant with `Supplier<CommonDataSource>` and it must return an instance of `javax.sql.XADataSource`, otherwise the job will not start.

 Here is an example for PostgreSQL: